Melbourne

 • The Tea House - an adaptive reuse project of a heritage building in Naarm, Melbourne in partnership with Blight Rayner.

-Our three-story building is one of four in a row constructed in 1887 and designed by architect George De Lacy Evans.
+Our home is a three-story building and one of four in a row constructed in 1887 and designed by architect George De Lacy Evans.
 Once a warehouse, this building is of historical and architectural significance and is a rare surviving example of warehouse buildings once typical in the city.
 This significant cobble-stoned laneway is located in the heart of Melbourne’s CBD.
 It is surrounded by the bustling café and restaurant scene Melbourne is known for, and a stone’s throw from significant galleries and cultural icons.

 We acknowledge and pay respect to Traditional Custodians of the lands throughout Australia on which we live, work and practice.
 We pay our respects to Elders and Ancestors of these lands and acknowledge that their sovereignty has never been ceded.